menu

 Flora Vista is a very small town located in the state of New Mexico.
 With a population of 2,048 people and just one neighborhood, Flora Vista is the 75th largest community in New Mexico.

-Because occupations involving physical labor dominate the local economy, Flora Vista is generally considered to be a blue-collar town.
-48.11% of the Flora Vista workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Flora Vista, you'll notice that it is more blue-collar than most other communities in America.
+48.11% of Flora Vista’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Flora Vista is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Flora Vista who work in healthcare suport services (10.21%), healthcare (9.14%), and food service (7.91%).

 The per capita income in Flora Vista in 2022 was $25,926, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $103,704 for a family of four.
 However, Flora Vista contains both very wealthy and poor people as well.